 How ready are your students for their exams?
-This session will introduce you to two new English proficiency products that are accessible to candidates 24/7.
+This session introduces you to two new English proficiency products that are accessible to candidates 24/7.
 With featured content from our Pearson English Warmup mobile app and a newly-launched online Readiness Test - you will see how you can help students increase their confidence.

 The Readiness Test features a red, amber, green light scheme to alert you and your students if they are ready to test.
 Remediation suggestions are provided as part of their results.
 Join us to learn more about how you and your students can know just how ready they are for their General English Proficiency exam.

-In this webinar you will take part in a STEAM investigation about the techniques that confident STEAM teachers possess.
+In this webinar you take part in a STEAM investigation about the techniques that confident STEAM teachers possess.

 We look at the role of the teacher, the impact of questioning techniques and other skills and instructional strategies that will help you carry out STEAM experiences in your language classroom successfully.
 Self-reflection and sample STEAM projects are used to highlight these ideas and, hopefully, build your own confidence!

 Using digital tools to plan and teach lessons is now the new normal as we adjust to the current trends in education.

 In this session, new features of the teacher toolkit are explored and we discuss how you can use these tools to move your lesson planning from your desk to your desktop.

 In this session we provide an overview of the General English course Roadmap and how it is suited for online classes.
 We start by briefly summarising the research that influenced the design of the course, before looking at the twin track approach to teaching speaking and the other skills, and how to teach those online.
 We also show how it provides a great degree of flexibility to help you navigate the different needs of your learners and teaching environment.

 Browse past webinars by category